It is with great sadness we report the passing of a long standing local Chess player from Penketh. Below are a few words from his friend Mike Selway;

 I am sorry about the lack of positive news but rest assured that as soon as I get any you will be informed without delay.

 *Below are a few games played recently online by club members for your enjoyment*

 On the other end of the time control scale, Keith Maudsley sent in this nice win played at 3 mins each time controls I am told.
 From a quiet looking opening position Keith develops a strong kingside attack which ends in a nice checkmate.

-Finally I had a couple of interesting correspondence games with Steven Jones, I ought to have won the first and was lucky to avoid a loss in the 2nd.
+Finally Damian had a couple of interesting correspondence games with Steven Jones.
 Both games ended up as drawn.
 The London system game was most interesting which followed a similar pattern to a game I played against Mike Rotchell in the league season, Steven however captured upon c5 early which led to a more unbalanced game:

 Considered by most to be the strongest player of all time Kasporov’s dynamic style was a refreshing throwback to the days of Alekhine.
 Which gave a tremendous boost to chess which had previously been dominated by the Karpovian Soviet style for the previous decade.

 Kasparov’s long reign as World Champion ran between the years of 1985 to 2000, when he was finally defeated by compatriot Vladimir Kramnik, whose Berlin Wall defence in that match proved too strong to break down.

 In terms of UK chess, Kasparov had his biggest impact in 1993 when he was to defend his title against Britain’s Nigel Short.
 I won’t go into the controversies surrounding the match itself, however I will say it gave UK chess a huge boost being billed as “The strongest British chess player of all time” V “The strongest player the world has ever seen,”